If you are any kind of drunk at all, you’ve dreamed of owning your own bar.

 Step 1: Share the Dream

 Even though you’re ducking most of the work, setting up and running a successful speakeasy is no small task.
-You’re going to need a little help from your share-the-dreamfriends.
+You’re going to need a little help from your friends.
 From your foremost drinking buddies, select a group you trust and get along with—four should do.
 Motivate them with the idea you are all embarking on a wonderful boozy adventure together.
 When they’re sufficiently enthralled with the idea, shoehorn them into these jobs:

 The Bartender: This person not only has to know how to mix drinks, but how to deal with drunks and know when to cut them off.
 I know what you’re thinking: “Cut someone off?
 Not at my beautiful booze palace!”
 Trust me, you’ll have to do it at some point.